JakeNaKrub/JakeNaKrub/README.md

 - 👋 Hi, I’m @JakeNaKrub
-- 👀 I’m interested in Computer Sci
-- 🌱 I’m currently learning Python Streamlit
-- 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me : 🍳🥟

 <!---
 JakeNaKrub/JakeNaKrub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.